-Class X1A, X1AP, X1B, X1BP, X1AH, X1AHP, X1BH, X1BHP, X2A, X2AP, X2B, X2BP, X2AH, X2AHP, X2BH, X2BHP, X3A, X3AP, X3B, X3BP, X3AH, X3AHP, X3BH and X3BHP Shares may be offered for distribution in certain countries through certain distributors and/or financial intermediaries at the discretion of the Management Company.
+Class "X1A", "X1B", "X1AH", "X1BH", "X2A", "X2B", "X2AH", "X2BH", "X3A", "X3B", "X3AH" and "X3BH" Shares may be offered for distribution in certain countries through certain distributors and/or financial intermediaries at the discretion of the Management Company.
 The initial minimum investment and holding amount will be defined separately between the distributor and/or financial intermediary and the Management Company, at the sole discretion of the Management Company.
-These type of Share Classes benefit from a reduced management fee and sales charge as specified in Chapter 2, "Summary of Share Classes".

-Class CA, CAH, CAP, CAHP, CB, CBH, CBP and CBHP Shares may be offered for distribution in Italy through certain distributors and/or financial intermediaries domiciled in Italy.
+Class "CA", "CAP", "CAH", "CAHP", "CBP", "CBP", "CBH" and "CBHP" Shares may be offered for distribution in Italy through certain distributors and/or financial intermediaries domiciled in Italy.
 These types of Share Classes are subject to a management fee and additional distribution fee as specified in Chapter 2, "Summary of Share Classes", whereas no sales charge is applicable.